Rusty-Gravy/BoL-Scipts---Lib/README.md

 - Xin Zhao

 **Dancing Shoes.lua**
+*Used for automatic evasion.
+Test in a custom game first so you can get used to it and understand what it is.
+People have been banned or humiliated on Youtube for using these types of things too much because it can be obvious in some cases.*
 - All Champions!

 **Auto Shield.lua**
+*Used for automatically shielding yourself from either auto-attacks or from abilities that would otherwise kill you.
+Test in a custom game first.*
-- Any Champion with a heal or shield of any sort.
-This is including Braum's Unbreakable, Kayle's Intervention, Yasuo's Wind Wall and any other ability that prevents death or heals/shields in any way.
-This includes active items.
+- Any Champion with a heal or shield of any sort. *This is including Braum's Unbreakable, Kayle's Intervention, Yasuo's Wind Wall and any other ability that prevents death or heals/shields in any way.
+This includes active items.*

 ###Script Manager
 You can use this to update all of the scripts at once.
 Extremely useful.